 On Digital Photography

 When I first filled this space with verbiage ten years ago, I argued that digital was better than film.
 Such arguments have been relegated to the dustbin of history – and removed from this website.
-I mean no disrespect to those who use antique cameras, just as I respect those who like to drive antique cars.
+I mean no disrespect to those who use antique cameras, just as I respect those who like to drive antique cars from time to time.